shreymadd/Student_Management_Portal/README.md

 - Add new team members with profile image upload
 - View all team members in a responsive grid layout
 - View detailed information for each team member
-- Secure storage of member data and images with Supabase

 ## Tech Stack